East Riding of Yorkshire Yeomanry: Memorials

 There is a pair of identical carved stone memorial tablets in Beverley Minster to the casualties of the First World War and Second World War.
 The former Museum of Army Transport at Beverley held a pair of wooden boards listing the regiment's battle honours for the First World War and the Second World War, and another pair listing members of the regiment awarded honours and medals with the BEF in the Battle of France (18 names) and in North West Europe (55 names, of whom 2 died).
 Many items from the museum were transferred to the National Army Museum.

+Museum

+A display of East Riding Yeomanry militaria, collected by Neil Hutty, opened to the public in May 2025 at Burton Constable Hall, near Skirlaugh in the East Riding.
+Burton Constable Hall is an historic Grade I listed Elizabethan house, home to the Constable family for over 700 years (including Brigadier Raleigh Chichester-Constable), the collection illustrates the history of the East Riding Yeomanry, known as 'Wenlock's Horse' after the founder, Lord Wenlock, from its formation in 1902 until amalgamation in 1956.